iljapostnovs/VSCodeUI5Plugin/README.md

 Custom UI5 Explorer in VSCode panel is available<br/>

-1. For JS files tree view contains fields and methods<br/>
+1. For JS/TS files tree view contains fields and methods<br/>
    ![JSTreeView](/images/JSTreeView.png) > Coloring for methods is based on lines count and references count. > _ Red color appears if there are more than 100 lines in one method > _ Orange color appears if there are more than 50 lines in one method or there are 0 references (reference count is ignored if method is overriden) > \* Green color appears for the rest of the cases

 2. For XML files tree view contains class tag list<br/>